Muzik (company)

-Muzik, LLC is an American consumer electronics company that sells social media-compatible headphones.
+Muzik, Inc is an American consumer electronics company that sells social media-compatible headphones.

 History

 Muzik was founded in 2012 by Jason Hardi.
 He had previously worked with 50 Cent's SMS Audio headphones line.
 The company demoed a version of its headphones at the Consumer Electronics Show in 2013.
 Following a period of refinement, during which the company received $18 million in investments from Twitter and others, the headphones were given an official launch in 2016.

 Product

 Muzik's headphones are wireless and are controlled by four touch-sensitive buttons on the outside of the right earphone, which allow the user to switch between songs, control volume, and share music with friends via social media networks such as Twitter, Facebook, and Spotify.
 Other features include high-definition audio, voice command, and motion sensor technology.
 The headphones also interface with Muzik Connect, a mobile app for Android and iOS that enables the product's social capabilities.